belug23/pointerDog/README.md

 #TODO

 - Write tests for all what follows.
 - AmIBlind Test : A test that il valid if the main server has accses to the network monitoring.
 Remember using Nagios all those alert emails after a network crash at the office.
-Lets try to make pointerDog more intelligent.
+Lets try to make pointerDog more intelligent. [#1](/../../issues/1)
-- ICMP : Make a ICMP library to watch if servers ar up.
+- ICMP : Make a ICMP library to watch if servers are up. [#2](/../../issues/2)
 - ICMP relay : Make a offsite ICMP watcher to make sure that it's not only your network that is down..
-[Think about this more Belug!]
+[Think about this more Belug!] [#3](/../../issues/3)
-- HTTP and HTTPS watcher : To check if webservers are still up.
+- HTTP and HTTPS watcher : To check if webservers are still up. [#4](/../../issues/4)
-- Website watcher : Check if websites are still responding, may be by watching the OPTION request?
+- Website watcher : Check if websites are still responding, may be by watching the OPTION request? [#5](/../../issues/5)
 - Database watcher : Check if the database is still up....
-[Maybe on client side!]
+[Maybe on the watched server side!] [#6](/../../issues/6)
-- Mail{relay, box, filter, ...} watcher : Look at all te part of mail service to determine if everything is working good.
+- Mail{relay, box, filter, ...} watcher : Look at all the part of mail service to determine if everything is working good. [#7](/../../issues/7)
 - System updates watchers : Check for updates for the OS, if possible get the changelog to help sysadmin have the knowledge of what the are doing.
 [This will need to be multiple packages to support all the platforms redhat based, debian based, arch based, BSD based... , Windows?, Mac?
-Solaris?]
+Solaris?] [#8](/../../issues/8)
-- System watcher : Disk space, load, memory, installed softwares, IP adresses, network load and uptime.
+- System watcher : Disk space, load, memory, installed softwares, IP adresses, network load and uptime. [#9](/../../issues/9)
-- Virtualenv | rvm watcher : Valide the state of those environements to check if there's update to do.
+- Virtualenv | rvm watcher : Valid the state of those environments to check if there's update to do. [#10](/../../issues/10)
-- Log catcher : Client side script in a cron job to collect logs and send it to pointerDog.
+- Log catcher : Watched server side script in a cron job to collect logs and send it to pointerDog. [#11](/../../issues/11)
-- Log analyser : Small web interface to setup de logs to get and the format to parse it.
+- Log analyser : Small web interface to setup de logs to get and the format to parse it. [#12](/../../issues/12)
-- Log parser : Parse logs using REGEX made by the user and record it in Mongodb.
+- Log parser : Parse logs using REGEX made by the user and record it in Mongodb. [#13](/../../issues/13)
-- Alert system : Send mails, sms or anything possible to the Sysadmin to warn it.
+- Alert system : Send mails, sms or anything possible to the Sysadmin to warn it. [#14](/../../issues/14)
-- REST Api : To build external tools for monitoring.
+- REST Api : To build external tools for monitoring. [#15](/../../issues/15)
-- Look for a neat design for the website interfaces.
+- Look for a neat design for the website interfaces. [#16](/../../issues/16)
-- Resume Page : To display wath is happening on your network at the moment.
+- Summary Page : To display what is happening on your network at the moment. [#17](/../../issues/17)
-- Configuration pages : To setup the logs, the watchers and the parsers.
+- Configuration pages : To setup the logs, the watchers and the parsers. [#18](/../../issues/18)
-- Log viewer : Web interface to show the logs and filter the result.
+- Log viewer : Web interface to show the logs and filter the result. [#19](/../../issues/19)
 - Log filtering tool : Easy to to add filters to your log.
-(Start with a tool on top of the page to add a manual filter, than double clic on a cell to filer for the content. i.e : Search in mail logs for a faulty entry for "toto@example.com" then double click on the the QUEUE ID and to filter only what happend to this transaction and remove the frist filter to see full detail of the transaction)
+(Start with a tool on top of the page to add a manual filter, than double clic on a cell to filer for the content. i.e : Search in mail logs for a faulty entry for "toto@example.com" then double click on the the QUEUE ID and to filter only what happend to this transaction and remove the frist filter to see full detail of the transaction) [#20](/../../issues/20)
 - Event Analyser : Addon to the log viewer to combine result from a log file with other logs and event that happends on the network.
   - Example:
     - Event : Apache stopped responding.
 Show logs from apache and system of the minutes before  to catch what happend
     - Website got hacked : Show access and error logs to determine entry points.
     - Mail server Queue is huge : Show who send to how many when, to help see is a user was hacked.
-    - Website busted bandwith limit : Calculate the download size for file from logs and show them in decreasing orders.
+    - Website busted bandwith limit : Calculate the download size for file from logs and show them in decreasing orders. [#21](/../../issues/21)
-- Make depolyements packages : make it easy to install.
+- Make depolyements packages : make it easy to install. [#22](/../../issues/22)

 # Reporting Issue